jcaip/jcaip.github.io/_posts/2020-12-30-What-I-Learned-This-Year.md

 New AI (deep learning) is more similar to this approach than old AI (expert systems).

-Lo wrote a paper trying to use machine learning to predict when/if a person will panic sell.

-Want's to use this to create personalized finance.
+Lo wrote a paper trying to use machine learning to predict when/if a person will panic sell, and he want's to use this to create personalized finance.

-I'm a little wall street shit at heart, so I was thinking -
+I'm a little money grubbing shit at heart, so I was thinking -

 Instead of predicting which stocks will go up, why not try to predict when people will panic.